vitorbezzan/gpt_docgen/docs/markdown/src/cli.md

 ## Summary

-This code acts as a CLI tool for generating markdown documentation for Python files or directories containing Python files using a language model.
+This code provides a command-line interface (CLI) for generating markdown documentation for Python files or directories containing Python files using a language model.

 ## Dependencies